-The fastest way to reduce our carbon emissions is to electrify everything and ditch fossil fuels.
+The fastest way to reduce your carbon emissions is to electrify your home and ditch fossil fuels.
 The non-profit group Rewiring America estimates that we need to replace one billion fossil fuel-burning machines if we want to electrify everything in every home in America.

 Don’t let that number intimidate you, though.
 For the average homeowner, that works out to a far more manageable 7-10 machines each.

 It all starts with a simple promise that you will never buy another brand new machine that requires fossil fuels to run.
 Make that pledge today and I promise you will instantly feel so much better about your contribution to the fight against climate change.